Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 Best Places to Visit in Nuwara Eliya

-It will take roughly 45 minutes to reach the Ramboda Falls, which is at the end of the tea plantation route.
+It took roughly 45 minutes to reach the Ramboda Falls, which is the last destination of the tea plantation route.

 sri-lanka nuwara eliya ramboda falls